Demonstrators protest police shooting in Madison, Wisconsin

 | MADISON, Wis.

-Carrying placards that read, "Black Lives Matter" and "Stop Killer Cops," some in the crowd shouted epithets at the police officers who were guiding the marchers through downtown traffic.

-In Wisconsin, the mostly young protesters carried signs reading "Justice for Tony".
+The mostly young Wisconsin protesters carried signs calling for "Justice for Tony."

-Robinson's mother, Andrea Irwin, said her son would be in awe of the crowd's support and that she wanted no violence done in his name.
+Robinson's mother, Andrea Irwin, said her "wonderful" son would be in awe of the crowd's support, and that she wanted no violence done in his name.

 "I want to be able to make a change," Irwin said.
 "I don't want my son to have died in vain."